prismicio/vue-essential-slices/README.md

 npm i --save-dev sm-commons
 ````

-Then, add this script line to your package.json file (subject to change because I don't know how to make it appear as a bin script 😭) :
+Then, add this script line to your package.json file (subject to change) :

 ```json
 "scripts": {